mcoulier/node-user-auth-workshop/README.md

 Cookie-session as you might guess will allow the user to close & open our site without having to re-enter credentials.

-5. `npm install --save-dev nodemon` Nodemon will automatically detect changes and restart your server.
+5. Install Nodemon with `npm install --save-dev nodemon` Nodemon will automatically detect changes and restart your server.
 6. Set up [Express](https://expressjs.com/en/starter/hello-world.html) server in `app.js`.
 7. Go into `package.json`, look for `scripts`, make a new script called `start` and type `nodemon app.js`.
 This way we can start the server by typing `npm start`.
 8. Go to localhost:`PORT` and gaze upon your newly created server! (that does absolutely nothing but greet the world)